bellroy/clean-architecture/README.md

 We satisfy the OCP, LSP & DIP by following these rules:

-- We create a clean boundary between our business logic, our persistence layer and our application-specific classes using interfaces
+- We create a clean boundary between our business logic, our gateway and our application-specific classes using interfaces
 - We use interfaces wherever possible, allowing concrete implementations of those interfaces to be extended without breaking the contract
 - We write unit tests against interfaces, never against concrete implementations (unless interfaces don't exist)